 March 2, 2020

-COVID-19 Message from President Bethany Flora,
+COVID-19 Message from President Bethany Bullock,

 Northeast State is closely monitoring the novel coronavirus (COVID-19) outbreak in coordination with federal, state, and local health and emergency preparedness organizations.